Wesley-AlvesRolim/CPF-validation/Readme.md

 <a  href="#-credits">Credits</a>
 </p>

 <br>

 <p>This is a project that i practice my knowledge of Front-End.</p>

 ## :computer:Project

-<p>This application assists in your expenses like the shopping cart.</p>
+<p>This application is a challenge "Curso de JavaScript e TypeScript do básico ao avançado 2021" course.
+And check the Individual Registration</p>
 <br>

 <img  src="Readme.gif"  alt="Readme Gif">